rabbit-ear/rabbit-ear-app/readme.md

 ## bug list:

-- scale-up a crease pattern, reset zoom no longer works (fixed to old size).
+[ ] scale-up a crease pattern, reset zoom no longer works (fixed to old size).
+[x] viewport resize due to show/hide component does not re-scale origami simulator's html canvas.

+## 2023-09-18

+Advanced feature list:

+- to be able to "clip inside crease pattern" more efficiently, create an alternative representation of the graph, using the existing boundary, remove non-important collinear vertices, run earcut algorithm to build a triangulation, then we can clip segments by running clip on every triangle of the new graph.

+- scribble tool requires an algorithm like [Ramer Douglas Peucker](like https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm).

 ## 2023-08-20